Weilburg Palace: Modern times

 The Baden municipality bought the Rauhenecker forest behind the palace, as well as the park.
 The location of the palace changed several times until it was used for the construction of a residential area starting in 1964.

 On 19 August 1964, the remains of the palace ruins were blown up.
-Today, nothing remembers any more of the beautiful neoclassical palace, once presented by a loving archduke to his wife.
+Today, nothing remembers of the neoclassical palace, once presented by a loving archduke to his wife.
 Only, the coat of arms, which once decorated the palace, is left in the former palace park.
 It is popularly known as the “Gravestone of the Weilburg palace”.